webdevelopers-eu/z-template/README.md

 </div>
 ```

+# More

-For more advanced examples and explanations see file <code>tutorial/index.html</code>.
+For more advanced examples and explanations see file
+<code>tutorial/index.html</code> or just drop me a message what part
+is unclear and I will update this documentation...